Statewide

 Emergency Medicine

-Shaneil is a new FACCRM, having Fellowed in 2022.
-He currently works as a Senior Medical Officer in Emergency Medicine in Northeast Victoria and is a casual lecturer with the University of Melbourne Rural Clinical School.
+Shaneil is a FACCRM, having fellowed in 2022.
+He currently works as a Senior Medical Officer in Emergency Medicine in Northeast Victoria and is the Acting Deputy Director of Medical Student Education for the Wangaratta Campus, Rural Clinical School (University of Melbourne).
 He is committed to rural medicine and has been based rurally since moving to Australia from Zimbabwe in 2005.
 He has a strong interest in emergency medicine, establishing and maintaining training pathways for junior doctors in rural settings and medical education.
 He hopes to bring recency of experience to the VRGP role, having been one of the first groups of candidates to complete the VRGP.

 Regional Coordinators